nrakochy/ttt/readme.md

 	def create_score_for_each_available_move
 		eliminate -scores default arg
-		 current_board will keep the state throughout the game-- eliminate passing the board to make move change direct referece to board's attributes - use find_open_spaces
+		 current_board will keep the state throughout the game-- eliminate passing the board to make move change direct reference to board's attributes - use find_open_spaces